nrobinson2000/neopo.xyz/docs/index.md

 ### [Neopo man page PDF](neopo.pdf)

+___

-*I try regularly update the man page to reflect latest changes.
+*I try to regularly update the man page to reflect latest changes.
-The reference pages are slightly outdated*
+The reference pages are slightly outdated.*